Connect with us

 The project is expected to be funded by the Kenyan government in partnership with China through the China Exim Bank.

-The ministry of Roads and Transport wrote to the National Treasury last year requesting allocation of funds for execution of the project’s preparatory activities.
+The Ministry of Roads and Transport wrote to the National Treasury last year requesting the allocation of funds for the execution of the project’s preparatory activities.

-The project remains without a defined start date, despite the State granting approval for the Kenya Urban Roads Authority (Kura) to proceed.
+The project remains without a defined start date, despite the State approving the Kenya Urban Roads Authority (Kura) to proceed.

 (Exchange rate: 1 USD = Sh162)